-If such a block already exists at point, its content is replaced by the new table.
+If such a block already exists, its content is replaced by the new table.
 The 'BEGIN' line can specify options:

-:maxlevel Maximum level depth to which times are listed in the table. :emphasize When t, emphasize level one and level two items :scope The scope to consider.
-This can be any of the following:
+:maxlevels Maximum level depth to which times are listed in the table.

-5 The corresponding in-buffer setting is: #+STARTUP: lognoteclock-out

-nil the current buffer or narrowed region

-file the full current buffer

-subtree the subtree where the clocktable is located

-treeN the surrounding level N tree, for example $\texttt{tree3}$

-tree the surrounding level 1 tree

-agenda all agenda files

-("file") scan these files
+:emphasize When t, emphasize level one and level two items

-:block The time blo ock to consider.
-This block is specified relative

-to the curre nt time and may be any of these keywords:
+:block The time block to consider.
+This block is specified relative to the current time and may be any of these keywords:

 today, yesterday, thisweek, lastweek,

 thismonth, lastmonth, thisyear, or lastyear.

-:tstart A time strin g specifying when to start considering times

-:tend A time strin g specifying when to stop considering times
+:tstart A time string specifying when to start considering times :tend A time string specifying when to stop considering times

-So to get a clock summary of the current level 1 tree, for the current day, you could write and to use a specific time range you could write6
+So to get a clock summary for the current day, you could write and to use a specific time range you could write7

-#+BEGIN: clocktable :maxlevel 2 :block today :scope tree1
+#+BEGIN: clocktable :maxlevel 2 :block today